Railway Mutton Curry Recipe

 Mutton, salt and water added to a pressure cooker.

-Close the lid and pressure cook for 1 whitle on high heat.
+Step 3: Close the lid and pressure cook for 1 whistle on high heat.
 Reduce the heat and cook for 20 minutes.
+Remove the cooker from the heat and let the pressure release naturally.

-Note – You can also cook the mutton in an instant pot.
+Note – You can also cook the mutton in an Instant Pot.
 Add the mutton, 1 cup of water, and salt to the instant pot and secure the lid.
 Press PRESSURE COOK and set the timer to 20 minutes at high pressure.
 Once the timer goes off, let the pressure release naturally for 10 minutes.
 Release the remaining pressure manually and open the lid.

 Cooked mutton.